 Swedish and English are both in the family of Indo-European languages (Hungarian and Finnish, by the way, are not).
 Swedish and English are also on the same branch within that family because they are both Germanic languages.

-So what makes Swedish easy and Icelandic difficult?
+So what makes Swedish generally easier and Icelandic more difficult from a grammatical standpoint?
 Grammatical cases are a big part of the reason.
 They are changes in the endings of words that reflect their grammatical function in a sentence.

 In the early Middle Ages, Old English had grammatical cases.
 But just as they have mostly disappeared from Modern English (except for pronouns), they have also mostly vanished from Swedish, while Icelandic has kept them.